-Please return no later than February 24th to Mount Vincent university, Faculty of Education, SAC 449, 166 Bedford Highway, Halifax, NS, B3M 2J6 or email BEdPracticum@msvu.ca.
+Please return no later than January 19th (ELE & JH) or February 16th (HS) Mount Saint Vincent university, Faculty of Education, SAC 449, 166 Bedford Highway, Halifax, NS, B3M 2J6 or email BEdPracticum@msvu.ca.

 Reports sent electronically, via email attachment, are standardly considered, for our purposes, to be an acceptable alternate to one with a handwritten signature.